-Myanmar’s ruling party wins 6 of 13 by-election seats
+Myanmar’s ruling party wins 7 of 13 by-election seats

-YANGON, Myanmar (AP) — Myanmar’s ruling party led by Aung San Suu Kyi has won at least six seats in by-elections to fill 13 of the 1,171 seats in national, regional and state parliaments, according to preliminary results released Monday.
+YANGON, Myanmar (AP) — Myanmar’s ruling party led by Aung San Suu Kyi won just over half the seats in by-elections to fill 13 of the 1,171 seats in national, regional and state parliaments, according to complete preliminary results.

+Suu Kyi’s National League for Democracy took seven of the 13 seats made vacant by death or resignation.
+Initial results for 12 races showed it had won six seats, and the delayed result for the 13th race, for a lower house constitutency in western Chin State, gave it its seventh victory.

-The results for Saturday’s polls, available for all but one race, showed the National League for Democracy generally retaining support in the country’s heartland, but yielding seats to parties representing ethnic minorities in the areas where they live, mostly in border regions.
+The results for Saturday’s polls showed the NLD generally retaining support in the country’s heartland, but yielding seats to parties representing ethnic minorities in the areas where they live, mostly in border regions.

 The NLD won a landslide victory in the 2015 general election, when there was wide-ranging popular support to end decades of military rule.
 But minority groups have been disappointed that the government of NLD leader Suu Kyi has failed to meet their demands for greater autonomy and a halt to aggressive army activities in their territories.